-Stanton Gill sgill@umd.edu
+STANTON GILL sgill@umd.edu

-This publication, Pollinator Friendly Pest Control (FS-1095), is a series of publications of the University of Maryland Extension and the Department of Environment and Natural Resources.
+This publication, Pollinator Friendly Pest Control (FS-1095), is a part of a collection produced by the University of Maryland Extension within the College of Agriculture and Natural Resources.

-The information presented has met UME peer review standards, including internal and external technical review.
+The information presented has met UME peer-review standards, including internal and external technical review.
 For help accessing this or any UME publication contact: itaccessibility@umd.edu